harp/nib/README.md

 #### Reset

-Nib comes bundled with Eric Meyer's style reset support, you can choose to apply the global or any specifics that you wish.
+Nib comes bundled with Eric Meyer’s style reset support, you can choose to apply the global or any specifics that you wish.
 To view the definitions view reset.styl

 - global-reset()
 - nested-reset()